 How can I make sure my witnesses come to trial? +

 Give them as much notice as you can of the trial date.
 Then you should serve subpoenas on witnesses you are not sure will show up.

 A subpoena lets the court require a witness to come to trial.
 If you subpoenaed someone who does not show up for trial, the court can order a bench warrant for their arrest.

 You do not need to file a copy of the subpoena with the court.
 Do bring the copy to trial in case the witness does not show up.

 Do I need to give the court any forms? +

 Yes.
 You must fill out a few before your trial.
 You give them to the judge and a copy to the other side when you arrive for trial.

-In many counties you must fill out a financial declaration if there are any issues over child support, maintenance (alimony), or property distribution.
+In many counties, you must fill out a financial declaration if there are any issues over child support, maintenance (alimony), or property.
 Get this form from the court clerk's office.
-On the form, you will put information about your income and expenses.
+On it, you put information about your income and expenses.
 You should attach tax forms and paystubs.
 If you are asking to change child support, you must also provide check registers and bank statements.